vatsuak/lstm_pm_torch/README.md

-# lstm_pm_pytorch
-implementation of LSTM Pose Machines with Pytorch
+# lstm_pm_pytorch (revised version) Implementation of LSTM Pose Machines with Pytorch

 This is pytorch implement of [LSTM Pose Machines](https://arxiv.org/pdf/1712.06316.pdf)